termux/termux-gui/Protocol.md

     - aid: The id of the Activity in which to create the View.
     - text: For Button, TextView and EditText, this is the initial Text.
     - vertical: For LinearLayout, this specifies if the Layout is vertical or horizontal.
 If not specified, vertical is assumed.
-    - checked: Whether a RadioButton or Checkbox should be checked.
+    - checked: Whether a RadioButton, CheckBox, Switch or ToggleButton should be checked.
 Defaults to false.
     - singleline: Whether an EditText should enable multiple lines to be entered.
     - line: Whether the line below an EditText should be shown.
     - blockinput: Disables adding the typed key automatically to a EditText and instead sends a key event.
+    - type: For EditText this specifies the [input type](https://developer.android.com/reference/android/widget/TextView#attr_android:inputType) : can be one of "text", "textMultiLine", "phone", "date", "time", "datetime", "number", "numberDecimal", "numberPassword", "numberSigned", "numberDecimalSigned", "textEmailAddress", "textPassword". "text" is the default.
+Specifying singleline as true sets this to "text".
 - showCursor: Sets whether or not a cursor is shown in the EditText.
   - Parameters:
     - aid: The id of the Activity the View is in.